UnderscoreResearch/UnderscoreBackup/README.md

 * Include POSIX file metadata in backup such as permissions and ownership.
 * Add support for immediate incremental backups.
+* Add a search functionality to the UI.
 * Support backing up symbolic links and special files.
 * Allow secure sharing of part of backup between computers and people.
 * Add support for Azure Block Storage destination.